BigDataBiology/SemiBin/docs/faq.md

 See the [SemiBin2 preprint](https://doi.org/10.1101/2023.01.09.523201) for a description and benchmarking of the long-read algorithm.

+## What should I do if I have hybrid data (short- and long-reads)?

+From SemiBin's point-of-view, you should generally treat this using the long-reads pipeline (`--sequencing-type=long_read`).

 ## Does SemiBin work for eukaryotic genomes?

 Technically, yes, you can apply it to eukaryotic data and it will produce bins.